diglit/volunteer-toronto-volunteer-drivers-app/web-server/README.md

 ## Dev Setup

-Make sure python and poetry are installed.
+Make sure python, black and poetry are installed.
+Set up your text editor / IDE to run black on save for consistency

 - `cd` into the project directory
 - `poetry install`